dotnet/docs/docs/core/extensions/logging-providers.md

 ## Built-in logging providers

-Microsoft Extensions include the following logging providers as part of the shared framework:
+Microsoft Extensions include the following logging providers as part of the runtime libraries:

 - [Console](#console)
 - [Debug](#debug)
 - [EventSource](#event-source)
 - [EventLog](#windows-eventlog)

-The following logging providers are shipped by Microsoft, but not as part of the shared framework.
-They must be installed as additional NuGet.
+The following logging providers are shipped by Microsoft, but not as part of the runtime libraries.
+They must be installed as additional NuGet packages.

 - [AzureAppServicesFile and AzureAppServicesBlob](#azure-app-service)
 - [ApplicationInsights](#azure-application-insights)